vernisaz/simhttp/README.md

 of the server.

 ## Status
 Current version is SimHTTP/1.22b55.
-It's still early beta version.
+It's a beta version.